wawandco/milo/README.md

 ![](https://github.com/wawandco/milo/workflows/Test/badge.svg)
 # Milo

-This is a linter for HTML written in Go.
-The goal is to provide a single binary that can review HTML in the context of a CI server without installing other tools.
+Milo is a linter tool that will check for both syntax correctness and style recommendations in HTML files.
+The end goal is to have a single binary that could be used in the context of a CI server which could check the codebase HTML before PR's get merged.

-## Initial Considerations
+## Important Considerations

+- Milo will check the HTML syntax of HTML only. ([see this](https://html.spec.whatwg.org/multipage/syntax.html))
+- Milo will also check some style best practices and point those as issues to fix.
+- Rules can be enabled/disabled.
+(See configuration)
 - Milo considers html partials and validates the rules that apply to these.
-- Milo considers erb and plush as part of the HTML and works around these.
+- Milo considers erb and [plush](https://github.com/gobuffalo/plush) as part of the HTML.

 ## Installation